TODO: add alt text

 Signs and symptoms of hyponatremia

 Hyponatremia is a serious condition of low blood sodium.
-It’s a leap past sodium deficiency, but remarkably the earliest signs and symptoms can be subtle in many cases.
+It’s a leap past sodium deficiency, but remarkably the earliest signs and symptoms can oftentimes be quite subtle.

 What Is Hyponatremia?

 Hyponatremia is a condition of low serum sodium.
-According to most sources, a person is considered hyponatremic when blood sodium levels fall below 135 milliequivalents per liter.
+A person is considered hyponatremic when blood sodium levels fall below 135 mEq per liter.

 Ultimately, hyponatremia is a problem of fluid balance.
-When someone has low sodium levels, it means they have excess body water—and insufficient solutes (aka, sodium)—in their blood and tissues.
+When someone has low sodium levels, it means they have excess body water and insufficient solutes (aka, sodium) in their blood.

 Normally, the human body excels at preventing fluid imbalances.
-It’s always monitoring the osmolality (electrolyte concentration) in your blood—and it’s always ready to make adjustments if things get wonky.
+It’s always monitoring the osmolality (concentration of solutes) in your blood — and it’s always ready to make adjustments if things get wonky.
+Here are few examples:

 • If blood osmolality is too high, your body increases sodium excretion through urine.
 Rising osmolality also triggers thirst.
 Then you drink water and fluid balance normalizes.

-• If blood volume is too high—from drinking too much water, say—your brain suppresses antidiuretic hormone (ADH) so you can pee out the excess.
+• If blood volume is too high — from, say, drinking too much water — your brain suppresses antidiuretic hormone (ADH) so you can pee out the excess.

 There are many more examples, but you get the idea.
 When the fluid balancing system runs properly, hyponatremia is rare.
-But this system can be derailed.
+But this system can be derailed in a number of ways.

 What Causes Hyponatremia?

-To the first point, various medical conditions can derail the fluid balancing system.
-The most common are kidney failure, heart failure, liver disease, cancer, Addison’s disease, and any illness that causes vomiting or diarrhea.
+To the first point, various medical conditions can derail our fluid and electrolyte balance.
+The most common are kidney failure, heart failure, liver disease, cancer, and any illness that causes vomiting or diarrhea.
+Less common medical conditions include cystic fibrosis, Gitelman syndrome, Bartter syndrome, hypovolemic POTS, orthostatic hypotension, and Addison’s disease.
+Many drugs can also result in hyponatremia.
+This list includes diuretics, oxytocin, SSRIs (antidepressants), nicotine, antipsychotics, NSAIDs (anti-inflammatories), and more.

 Exercise-Associated Hyponatremia